What makes someone attractive?

 It’s a visually based survival-oriented capacity that has primal mechanisms at its basis.
 It means our visually-focused brains try to evaluate others in many ways – at a primal level – long BEFORE we get close enough to them where they can potentially do us harm (or do us good).

-So for most people we encounter, this FIRST impression is the precise thing we use to evaluate them – sometimes that first impression sticks with us even when we have gotten that initial evaluation very wrong.
+So for most people we encounter, this FIRST impression is the precise thing we use to evaluate them.
+Sometimes that first impression sticks with us even when we get that initial evaluation very wrong.
 In other words, we may subconsciously evaluate someone beautiful to be GOOD or judge someone who’s less attractive as being ‘less good.’

 Beauty is a number of things, then – and it DOES come with social risks as well as social rewards.
 For example, if you are very beautiful or have very attractive features – others might fully ignore your talents and focus ONLY on your appearance (or on certain aspects of your appearance).